 Galway African Diaspora and Galway Congolese Association present UMOJA.

-Mrs Nhono Tambidila is an artist and founder of Congolese women in Ireland.
+Mrs Nhono Tambidila artist and founder of Congolese women in Ireland.
 She has on a number of exhibitions around,including an art exhibition entitled “The impact of violence against women and children in conflict regions”.
 She is a co-founder of Karibu arts group.

-Greg Kalala is a talented artist and graduate of the Academy of Fine Arts Kinshasa.
+Greg Kalala talented artist and graduate of the Academy of Fine Arts Kinshasa.
 He has lived in Ireland for the past twenty years and has engaged on many levels with his new home, expressing the meaning of the intercultural experience.
 Greg is a founding member of Karibu, the Congolese Artists Network which has been running for four years and won an Africa Day award in 2015 for the best artist’s group.
 He is also a founding member of the African/Irish band Jambo-Jambo.